 The hardest part of gate staff’s job is when they have to let our eager visitors know that the park is full and we cannot accommodate them.
 It’s never fun being the bearer of bad news.

 To avoid disappointment, make sure you have planned as much of your trip as possible in advance.
 Remember you can book your campsite up to five months in advance on our online reservation service.
-You can also reserve your daily vehicle permit in advance at 17 parks.
+You can also book your daily vehicle permit in advance at select parks.